top of page

 I remained by her bedside throughout her transition, praying and whispering words of guidance and comfort.
 Buddhists meditate on tutelary dieties.
 We meditate on Christ and speak of angels and saints.
 In the Tibetan Book of the Dead, the dying are enjoined to "remember whatever devotional practices you were accustomed to perform during your lifetime.
 Meditate upon your tutelary deity."
 In our case, our guide is Jesus Christ.
 As with my father, the songs and verses came easily.
 During my vigil, I recognized the value of our faith and traditions and found value in traditions of others.

 In the Tibetan Book of the Dead, whatever fears or terrors arise are recognized as reflections of one's own consciousness.
 The Knower is enjoined not to fear one's own thought-forms.
 As a guide, I quoted Scripture that affirmed our faith, to fear not.
 I encouraged her to trust, expand into Truth and surrender to Love.
+I did my best to comfort and reassure her when she expressed doubt and fear.

 Is this the way?
 I don't know.
 But in all cultures, there seems to be an intuitive knowing and similar approach to the dying process.
 Without schooling, many know to comfort, to express their love and gratitude to the dying.